-In this post, I include a summary of The Art of Asking, my takeaways, and my recommendation for you.
+The rest of this post includes a summary of The Art of Asking, takeaways from The Art of Asking, and a reading recommendation for you.

-Summary of The Art of Asking
+Book Summary of The Art of Asking

 The Art of Asking is the story of Amanda Palmer.
 The Art of Asking goes through her early days working as The Bride, her music career, her interactions with her fans, and her thoughts on help and asking.